-On the latest episode of A Healthier Michigan Podcast, hosted by Chuck Gaidica, he and Wolff discuss how her personal journey became a mental health movement.
+On this episode of A Healthier Michigan Podcast, Chuck Gaidica and Wolff discussed how her personal journey became a mental health movement.

 “Everyone has something that they really enjoy.
 I have a friend that loves to rock climb for mental health.
 For others it's yoga or swimming.
 It doesn't matter what your thing is as long as you're getting out there and doing something that makes you happy.”